erubinof/GEOG418-Assignment-3/README.md

 French_noNA <- Municp[which(!is.na(Municp$PercFrench)),]
 ```

-Next, we will take a closer look at the two variables we are interested in: Median total income and Percentage of respondents with French language knowledge.
-We will look at some descriptive stats and do a final check for NA values in the data.
+To start the analysis, we can look at some descriptive statistics for both the median total income and percentage of respondents with french language knowledge in Lethbridge.
+These values will give us some base values to begin our analysis.

 ```{r DescriptiveStats, echo=TRUE, eval=TRUE, warning=FALSE}
 #Calculate descriptive stats for Income